Understanding ethics

 Any work carried out by staff or students for the purposes of teaching, research or other activities while representing the institution off-site.
 This definition will therefore include activities as diverse as attendance at conference and recruitment fairs, or undertaking social science interviews, as well as activities more traditionally associated with the term fieldwork such as survey/collection work carried out by geologists or biologists.

 Please complete the Health and Safety processes established within your Faculty before commencing your fieldwork.
-For research involving fieldwork a Fieldwork Risk Assessment Form must be completed.
+For research involving fieldwork a Fieldwork Risk Assessment must be used.

 Research Integrity Training Resources